Proven Racine Business Litigation Attorneys Ready To Fight For You

 At Kerkman & Dunn, litigation is what we do, and it is all we do.
 Our performance has been stellar, and the world has noticed.
 Kerkman & Dunn has earned the highest possible rating – an AV-rating – from the Martindale Hubbell legal directory, which serves as the legal industry’s premier law firm rating service.

 Other law firms regularly refer clients to us for litigation because they lack sufficient resources themselves, or because they have conflicts of interest that prevent them from taking these cases.
-Our Racine business litigation lawyer is a feared trial attorney, and our clients range from Fortune 500 companies to small businesses.
+Our Racine business litigation attorney is a feared trial attorney, and our clients range from Fortune 500 companies to small businesses.
 We understand that time is money, and we will spare no effort to expedite your dispute so that it does not bleed your business dry.

 Our Practice Areas